tombye/trexit/_posts/2017-10-02-camino-stages-18-to-25.markdown

 You can read more about [the history of chocolate in Astorga](http://astorga.co/en/astorga-chocolate/) if you're curious.

 We didn't have time to go to the museum but Tom had churros for breakfast.
-He was very pleased.
+He was very smug.

 ![Tom eating churros](https://github.com/tombye/trexit/raw/gh-pages/assets/images/tom-eating-churros.jpg)